andres-erbsen/crypto-graphically/readme.md

 - I to use The Cloud to represent to adversary.
 If you prefer, imagine that it is full of horned red creatures or shady figures with black hats.
-Vertical lines below the cloud represent the information it has access to before outputting a particlar message.
+Vertical lines below the cloud represent the information it has access to before outputting a particular message.
 This naturally encodes the "arrow of time", differentiating between a process that first verifies a signature and then reveals the signing key from one that does the opposite.